Here's what you missed on GLEE.

 Matthew Morrison (Will Schuester)

 Matthew Morrison's greatest success has been on the stage since 'Glee' wrapped.
 He received a Tony nod for playing Fabrizio Nacarelli in the musical 'The Light in the Piazza' and from 2015-2016, he played the lead role of J.M.
 Barrie in the Broadway production of 'Finding Neverland.'
 'Grey's Anatomy' fans recently spotted him playing bad guy Paul Stadler.
 He also had a recurring role on 'The Good Wife'.
 He stars in a Chinese film called 'Crazy Alien' which is now filming.
+Early in the year, Morrison was a dance captain on BBC One's 'The Greatest Dancer' alongside Cheryl and Oti Mabuse.

 Jane Lynch (Sue Sylvester)